 Howth Dublin, Ireland An hour north of Dublin

 As the fast approaching DART pulls into a platform north of Dublin, the Irish Sea and Dublin Bay appear from behind residential homes, marinas and businesses that line the coast.
-The smell of fish and the squawking of seagulls is overwhelming.
-People lay in the grass while the warmth of the sun beats onto their skin, and they picnic and chase one another into the late afternoon.
+The smell of fish and the squawking of seagulls are overwhelming.
+People lay in the grass while the warmth of the sun beat onto their skin, and they picnic and chase one another into the late afternoon.
 The salty air leads you to the shore to revel in its beauty and recreational activities.

 Malahide County Dublin, Ireland 30 minutes north of Dublin

 After departing the train car to the platform, the crowd scatters and the signs towards Malahide Castle tower in the sky.
 The castle, gardens and village offer an abundance of hiking across the grounds and along wide coastal routes for leisure and exercise.
-Bike rentals can be found for those looking to explore the town or venture down the coastal path from Malahide to Portmarnock.
+People hoping to explore the town or venture down the coastal path from Malahide to Portmarnock can find bike rentals.
 Shane Breen, an executive of the Irish Centre for Cycling, recommends renting bikes for the day and venturing down to Howth and back to witness the sapphire vastness of the sea.

 Dún Laoghaire Dublin, Ireland 30 minutes south of Dublin

 Southbound on the DART from Dublin lies the East Pier and Harbour of Dún Laoghaire, “The crown and jewel of this town,” according to Anna Scudds, the honorary secretary of the Dún Laoghaire Borough Historical Society.
 The pier is historically known for being one of the biggest enclosed harbors in the world and dates to the early 1800s.
 It is a place of interest to many because of its expansive history relating to storms, reconstruction and engineering.